ContextualAI/HALOs/README.md

 This repo allows you to design new **human-aware loss functions (HALOs)** for aligning LLMs with offline human feedback at scale [(read more on our blog)]().
 It was used to create Archangel, the largest-ever suite of human-feedback-aligned LLMs, and has been tested at scales from 1B to 30B.

-The HALOs repo is a fork of the excellently written [DPO repo](https://github.com/eric-mitchell/direct-preference-optimization) and has preserved many design choices from the original.
+This repo draws from the excellently written [DPO repo](https://github.com/eric-mitchell/direct-preference-optimization) and has preserved many design choices from the original.
-However, this repo makes loading data and training models more modular and therefore extensible.
+Some of the key changes we introduced are:
+- making data loading more modular, so that you can easily write your own dataloader
+- making trainers more modular, so that each HALO has its own trainer subclass
+- adding code for doing open-ended evaluation with GPT-4 as a judge
+- supporting losses beyond SFT and DPO (including KTO, PPO (offline, off-policy variant), and SLiC)

 ## Quickstart